-CC1312R LaunchPadTM Development Kit
+CC2652R7 LaunchPadTM Development Kit

-The CC1312R7 LaunchPadTM Development Kit enables development of high-performance Sub-1 GHz wireless applications that benefit from low-power operation.
-The kit features the CC1312R7 Sub-1 GHz SimpleLink Wireless MCU.
-The kit works with the LaunchPad ecosystem, easily enabling additional functionality like sensors, display, and more.
-The builtin EnergyTraceTM software is an energy-based code analysis tool that measures and displays the application's energy profile and helps to optimize it for ultra-low power consumption.
+The CC2652R7 LaunchPadTM Development Kit enables development of high-performance wireless applications that benefit from low-power operation.
+The kit features the CC2652R7 SimpleLink Wireless MCU, which allows you to quickly evaluate and prototype 2.4-GHz wireless applications such as Bluetooth 5 Low Energy, Zigbee and Thread, plus combinations of these.
+The kit works with the LaunchPad ecosystem, easily enabling additional functionality like sensors, display and more.
+The built-in EnergyTraceTM software is an energy-based code analysis tool that measures and displays the application's energy profile and helps to optimize it for ultra-low-power consumption.
+See Table 5-1 for guidance in selecting the correct device for single-protocol products.